Wogrim/Python-Notes/readme.md

 stuff[1::2]
 ```

-unpack a list as comma-separated arguments to a function
+unpack a list as comma-separated arguments to a function (printing with a ', ' between them)
 ```
 print(*stuff,sep=", ")
 ```